edward-yakop/go-duka/README.md

 start := time.Date(2017, time.January, 10, 22, 0, 0, 0, location)
 end := start.Add(4 * 24 * time.Hour)

-// Create new stream that each tick will only be called withing start and end boundary stream := stream.New("GBPJPY", start, end, createEmptyDir(t))
+// Create new stream that each tick will only be called within start and end boundary stream := stream.New("GBPJPY", start, end, createEmptyDir(t))

 // Stream ticks with the requested parameter